-FMT MSA.3.1 The TSF shall enforce the memory access control policy to provide permissive default values for security attributes that are used to enforce the SFP.
-FMT MSA.3.2 The TSF shall allow the no role to specify alternative initial values to override the default values when an object or information is created.
-The "default" values in this case are seen as the values the processor has after start-up.
-Application Note: They have to be "permissive", since the initialization routine needs to set up the memory management unit and the device register etc..
-With respect to the hardware there is no ,,role" model implemented but the access control policy is purely based on a single attribute ("user" or "supervisor" state) that can not be managed or assigned to a "user".
+FMT_MSA.3.2 The TSF shall allow the no role to specify alternative initial values to override

+Application Note: The "default" values in this case are seen as the values the processor has after start-up.

+They have to be "permissive", since the initialization routine needs to set up the memory management unit and the device register etc..
+With respect to the hardware there is no "role" model implemented but the access control policy is purely based on a single attribute ("user" or "supervisor" state) that can not be managed or assigned to a "user".
 The attribute changes under well defines conditions (when the processor encounters an exception, an interrupt or when a call gate for a higher ring of privilege is called.
-The security requirement FMT MSA.1 was therefore not applicable because the security attribute can not be "managed".
-For this reason there is also no security requirement FMT SMR.1 included, because there are no "roles" that need to be managed or assigned to "users".
-The dependency of FMT\MSA.3 to FMT\MSA.1 and FMT SMR.1 is therefore unresolved.
+The security requirement FMT_MSA.1 was therefore not applicable because the security attribute can not be "managed".
+For this reason there is also no security requirement FMT_SMR.1 included, because there are no "roles" that need to be managed or assigned to "users".
+The dependency of FMT_MSA.3 to FMT_MSA.1 and

+FMT SMR.1 is therefore unresolved.